There is a Spark over at Fixed Assets. A Chad Sparks that is.

 The project was complete – on time and on budget.
 More importantly the client was extremely satisfied with the results.
 Chad was thankful he was able to give a much-needed spark back to a client who truly needed to move on from a tragic situation.

 Chad’s motto?
 Family first, and hard work second.
-He and his wife of 21 years Angie, parent a son Carsen (15 y/o), and newly adopted daughter Alana (8 y/o).
-They live in Belle Plain and have for 20 years.
+He and his wife of 21 years Angie and son Carsen, 15 years old, live in Belle Plain and have for 20 years.

 When Chad is not working on buildouts or construction jobs throughout the metro, he likes to hunt, fish, and go off road motorcycling with his father and Carsen.
 Oftentimes the threesome will head down to Southern Minnesota to land that their family owns to spend time in the woods.
 With the constant hub bub of his busy job, this “free” time is most enjoyable.
 Motorcycling was Chad’s first profession, motocross to be specific.
 He grew up racing amateur events and in the late ‘90’s, Chad crisscrossed the nation competing in professional motocross races.
 The hard work, dedication, and discipline he acquired from this created a foundation that he still relies on.
 Although, competing is no longer part of his life, he still enjoys a couple weekends a year of motorcycling recreation.
 Now back to Chad’s day job😊….